Iowa State vs. Oklahoma State NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Iowa State and its opponents have combined to score more than 47 points in four of five games this season.

-- In 60% of Oklahoma State's games this season (3/5), the teams combined to score more than Saturday's over/under of 47.
+- So far this season, 60% of Oklahoma State's games (3/5) have had more combined points than Saturday's total of 47.

-- Saturday's total is 13.2 points lower than the two team's combined 60.2 points per game average.

-- These two squads combine to allow 35.8 points per game, 11.2 fewer than this contest's over/under.
+- The two teams combine to score 60.2 points per game, 13.2 more than the total in this contest.

-- The Cyclones and their opponents have scored an average of 50.4 points per game in 2021, 3.4 more than Saturday's total.
+- The average total in Cyclones games this season is 50.4, 3.4 points above Saturday's over/under of 47.

-- The 47-point total for this game is 5.8 points below the 52.8 points per game average total in Cowboys games this season.
+- The 47-point over/under for this game is 5.8 points below the 52.8 points per game average total in Cowboys games this season.

 Iowa State Stats and Trends

-- Iowa State has three wins against the spread in six games this year.

-- The Cyclones have been favored by 7 points or more three times this season and have covered the spread in two of them.
+- The Cyclones have covered the spread twice this season when favored by 7 points or more (in three chances).

-- Iowa State's games this year have hit the over in 60% of its opportunities (three times in five games with a set point total).
+- Iowa State's games this year have gone over the point total three times in five opportunities (60%).

-- Iowa State is 3-1 against the spread and 3-1 overall this season when the team records more than 19.5 points.
+- When Iowa State puts up more than 19.5 points, it is 3-1 against the spread and 3-1 overall.

-- In games that Iowa State churns out more than 307.2 yards, the team is 3-2 against the spread and 4-2 overall.
+- When Iowa State churns out more than 307.2 yards, the team is 3-2 against the spread and 4-2 overall.

 - The Cyclones have turned the ball over six times this season, two fewer than the Cowboys have forced (8).